kittyg80/2Market-Sales-and-Customer-Data-Analysis/README.md

 # 2Market-Sales-and-Customer-Data-Analysis

-This was the first project I completed as part of the LSE Data Analytics Career Accelerator course (2022 - 2023), for which I achieved a mark of 88% (distinction).
+This was the first assignment I completed as part of the LSE Data Analytics Career Accelerator course (2022 - 2023), for which I achieved a mark of 88% (distinction).
 I used Excel, SQL, and Tableau for this project.

 **1. Project background:**